 The topic of gender relations is one that is intrinsically related to sexual assault and sexual harassment.
 Research on the continuum of harm suggests language choice, off-hand statements, jokes, and unconscious attitudes or biases have an impact on culture and can impact the likelihood of sexual harassment and sexual assault.
 Cadets and faculty raised the importance of focusing on the larger topic of gender relations a number of times throughout the focus groups because it fosters a discussion of underlying issues that when not addressed, can make it more difficult to decrease incidence of sexual assault and sexual harassment.
-Cadets and faculty asserted that these discussions help provide context and greater insight into sexual assault and sexual harassment trainings.
-Further, they can personalize the issues of sexual assault and sexual harassment as they increase cadets' awareness of how their behavior, even on a seemingly small scale, can have tangible impact.
+Cadets and faculty asserted that these discussions help provide context and greater insight into sexual assault and sexual harassment as they increase cadets' awareness of how their behavior, even on a seemingly small scale, can have tangible impact.
 Conversation about sexual assault and sexual harassment, therefore, might benefit from the inclusion of gender relations more broadly and related topics of sexism, respect, and women in the Academy/Military Services.
 Future focus groups and surveys should delve further into these issues to better determine what underlying attitudes and behaviors may exist that contribute to the occurrence of sexual harassment and violence.